ronappleton/dev-setup-laravel/README.md

 # dev-setup-laravel

+## Not: this is a quick dirty script as is, be warned.

-Setup for laravel environment using php7.2 mysql nginx dnsmasq dhcp composer codesniffer phpmyadmin
+Setup for laravel environment using php7.2 mysql nginx dnsmasq dhcp composer codesniffer phpmyadmin ruby-dev sqlite3(ruby) make mailcatcher

 Clone repo wherever then cd into folder dev-setup-laravel the run the follwing on command line: